tomatosalat0/MessageBus/README.md

 You can create your own custom serializer quite easily.
 All you need to do is to implement the interface `IMessageSerializer` defined in `MessageBus.Serialization`.

 If you are unsure about it, don't be afraid to look into the projects `MessageBus.Serialization` and `MessageBus.Serialization.Json` to get an idea how the JSON serializer was implemented.

+## Cross module communication
+While it might be tempting to create a shared library with all message type classes implementations and using that library in all projects, it is not a recommended way to do that.
+It will work in the end, but the introduction of strong coupling might be problem in the future.

+Within the `examples` folder, you will find an example project which demonstrates sending a single event across modules without introducing a shared library/namespace/etc.

 ## Concepts
 ### Message Types